 This spec is the favorite healer in raids, but, at the same time, the hardest to play among all healing specializations in the game.
 The results, however, are stunning in case your skill is high.
 Discipline Priest focuses on absorbing the incoming damage and that’s why it demands the profound knowledge of the game mechanics and encounters, and a good sense of time.
 Quite an uncommon healing technique requires inflicting damage; which makes Discipline Priests some sort of a hybrid specialization.
 Two very effective abilities are Pain Suppression and Power Word: Barrier, each of which greatly reduces the damage taken by allies.

 Shadow Priests differ from all other classes with their visual appearance, as they have an exclusive Shadowform.
-The damaging system of this specialization is based on DoTs (Damage over Time), which makes Shadow Priests irreplaceable on multiple targets.
+The damaging system of this specialization is based on DoTs (Damage over Time), however it doesn’t make Shadow Priests irreplaceable on multiple targets as it was in previous versions of the game.
+Right now Shadow is very cool for single-target fights, or at stacked AoE.
 One of the features is that Shadow Priests can heal their allies by inflicting direct damage using the Vampiric Embrace ability.
 They also have a very strong self-defense ability called Dispersion.

 Paladins are one of the most popular classes in the game, and that is easily explained, as the knight in shining armor who uses the holy magic is loved by oh, so many players.
 Paladins may play any role, whether it is a Tank, or an MDD, which makes them even more attractive.
 Their main abilities are Blessing of Protection, Lay on Hands, Divine Shield.